Pooja-Lohar25/GRS/README.md

 The system is designed and developed to address the issue of grienvance registration for college students in their respective colleges or universities.<br>
 Systems's sole purpose is to make students' complaints heard by the authorities of the colleges so that they can be addressed as soon as possible.<br>

-<b> UNIQUE FEATURE: </b> Faculties would be granted scores by the admins on the basis of how they handle an issue and time they took to address.
+<b> UNIQUE FEATURE: </b> Faculties would be granted scores on the basis of number of issue they solved that were assigned to them.

 ## Modules
 - Student